WonderlandPE/WonderCore/README.md

 We will add more features to this plugin as we need.
 Fell free to download the source and PLS customize it.
 Website: http://wonderlandpe.hol.es/

-Follow @MCPEGamerJP, @WonderlandPE and @DunxTweets on twitter for more detailed updates.
+Follow @MCPEGamerJP, @WonderlandPE, @tankosamurai and @DunxTweets on twitter for more detailed updates.
+#In The Future, it will use an alternative use of PocketMine, providing no lag servers for everyone to enjoy.